 Belterra should only be six kilometers from our camping spot along the Tapajós River but we take the minor roads and end up meandering through agricultural fields.
 Corn, beans and soya have all been harvested and the fields are bare.
+We are on our way to Ford’s rubber plantations, founded some almost 100 years ago.

 So what are those workers doing in the field then, with those big bags standing at random places?
 Are they planting for a new season?
 By hand?
 From the smoothness of the field I would say agriculture is no longer done manually but with machines.

-I ask around.
 Yes, the fields have been harvested with machines indeed.
 But in the process, a lot of beans (fesjão, which is Brazil’s staple food) fall on the ground so locals now walk the fields gathering all those beans to either eat or sell them.

 Brazil’s Rubber Boom History in a Nutshell